dotnet/docs-maui/docs/android/internals/java-interop.md

 1. `mono.android.Runtime.register` is a native method, declared in the `Runtime` class of .NET for Android's Java runtime code, and implemented in the native .NET Android runtime.
 The purpose of this method is to prepare a call into .NET for Android's managed runtime code.
 1. `Android.Runtime.JNIEnv::RegisterJniNatives` is passed the name of the managed type for which to register Java methods, and uses .NET reflection to load that type followed by a call to cache the type.
 It ends with a call to the `Android.Runtime.AndroidTypeManager::RegisterNativeMembers` method.
 1. `Android.Runtime.AndroidTypeManager::RegisterNativeMembers` calls the `Java.Interop.JniEnvironment.Types::RegisterNatives` method which first generates a delegate to the native callback method, using `System.Reflection.Emit`, and invokes Java JNI's `RegisterNatives` function to register the native methods for a managed type.

+> [!NOTE]
+> The `System.Reflection.Emit` call is a costly operation, and is repeated for each registered method.

 For more information about Java type registration, see [Java Type Registration](https://github.com/xamarin/xamarin-android/wiki/Blueprint#java-type-registration).